 Asian Inspired Roasted Veggies

-These veggies are the perfect side dish for the P.F.
-Chang’s Home Menu items because they are also from veggies that are kept in the freezer, and require few dishes, and very little effort.
+These veggies are the perfect side dish for busy nights because they are also from veggies that are kept in the freezer, and require few dishes, and very little effort.
 With just a few minute’s prep time, I get a great tasting, easy dinner I can feel good about.
-In fact, Asian Inspired Roasted Veggies taste so good, even my veggie hating kiddos will gobble them up alongside some great Honey Chicken!

 More Asian inspired meals you might enjoy: